clj-kondo/configs/README.md

 and clj-kondo will copy configurations from the dependencies to your local `.clj-kondo` directory.
 For leiningen, replace `clojure -Spath` with `lein classpath`.

+If you are using [clojure-lsp](https://github.com/clojure-lsp/clojure-lsp/) the above will happen automatically.

 It is fine to check those configurations into source control if you want to, so everyone who is linting your code with clj-kondo, will get to see the same